AKA: City Light Building, Downtown, Seattle, WA; Expeditors International Building, Downtown, Seattle, WA

 Structure Type: built works - commercial buildings - office buildings

-Designers: Bindon, Wright and Partners, Architects (firm); Decker, Christenson and Kitchin, Architects and Engineers (firm); Morrison, Earl W., Architect (firm); Weinstein / Copeland Architects (firm); Leonard William Somerville Bindon (architect); Waldo Barrickman Christenson (architect); Lee G. Copeland (architect); Ralf Edward Decker (architect); Charles E. Kitchin Sr. (civil engineer); Earl Wilson Morrison (architect); Edward Weinstein (architect); John LeBaron Wright (architect)
+Designers: Bindon, Wright and Partners, Architects (firm); Decker, Christenson and Kitchin, Architects and Engineers (firm); Morrison, Earl W., Architect (firm); Weinstein / Copeland Architects (firm); Leonard William Somerville Bindon (architect); Waldo Barrickman Christenson (architect); Lee Gordon Copeland (architect); Ralf Edward Decker (architect); Charles E. Kitchin Sr. (civil engineer); Earl Wilson Morrison (architect); Edward Weinstein (architect); John LeBaron Wright (architect)

 Dates: constructed 1935